Creating an MCP Client: Connecting LLMs to the Real World

 });

-We duplicate the conversation state into currentConversation, which is mutable during tool use.
-We then call Claude's API, providing:
+We clone the conversation state into currentConversation (mutable during tool use), then call Claude’s API with:

-• The tool definitions retrieved earlier from the MCP server.
+- The tool definitions pulled earlier from the MCP server

-Claude will return a response that may contain normal text, a tool call, or a mix of both.
+Claude returns a response that may contain plain text, a tool call, or both.

 Handling Tool Calls